-All employees are paid monthly.
+All professional, salaried, and hourly employees are paid monthly.
 Paychecks will not be released to any person other than the district employee named on the check without the employee's written authorization.

-The schedule of pay dates for the 2021-2022 school year follows:
+The schedule of pay dates for the 2022-2023 school year follows: